 As you grow in experience and skill, you can start taking gigs and signing up for freelance marketplaces.

-There are a lot of freelancing sites that are free to sign up for.
+There are many freelancing sites that are free to sign up for.
 You’ll find many clients in these places looking for people to hire.

 And it’s free to join; you don’t pay any fee to register as a freelancer on Fiverr.